-The Office of the Chief Actuary (OCACT) has been producing theoretical money's worth ratios for a number of years, including for the 1994-96 Advisory Council Report on Social Security.5 OCACT based the analyses in the 1994-96 Advisory Council report on hypothetical workers with steady earnings patterns, that is, workers with earnings that are a constant percentage of the AWI for each year of work.
-OCACT first introduced nonsteady hypothetical workers, referred to as scaled workers, in Actuarial Note Number 144 in 2001.6 Other authors have addressed alternative approaches to considering non-steady earnings histories, and we recognize that a broader set of earnings patterns may provide additional insights into the distributions of benefits payable and money's worth ratios under the OASDI program.
+The Office of the Chief Actuary (OCACT) has been producing theoretical money's worth ratios for a number of years, including for recurring Actuarial Note 2016.75 and for the 1994-96 Advisory Council Report on Social Security.
+6 OCACT based the analyses in the 1994-96 Advisory Council report on hypothetical workers with steady earnings patterns, that is, workers with earnings that are a constant percentage of the AWI for each year work.
+OCACT first introduced non-steady hypothetical workers, referred to as scaled workers, in Actuarial Note Number 144 in 2001.
+Other authors have addressed alternative approaches to considering non-steady earnings histories, and we recognize that a broader set of earnings patterns may provide additional insights into the distributions of benefits payable and money's worth ratios under the OASDI program.
 However, for the sake of practicality, we limit the number of cases considered in this note.